Wrongful Death Settlements: Who Gets the Money and How Payouts Work

 Is There a Time Limit on a Wrongful Death Lawsuit?

-Much like all areas of personal injury law, there is a statute of limitations for how long a party can file a wrongful death action.
-A statute of limitations is a court-enforced time limit that determines how long a victim or victim’s family has to file a civil claim.
+Yes.
+In Arizona, there is a strict deadline for filing a wrongful death claim called the statute of limitations.
+This is a court-enforced time limit that determines how long surviving family members have to file a civil claim after a loved one’s death.

 What Happens if There’s No Will in a Wrongful Death Case?

 It’s fairly common for there to be no will in a wrongful death case, particularly if the victim was young.
-If there’s no will in a wrongful death case, the surviving family members must select a personal representative to speak for the estate.
+If your loved one did not have a will, the surviving family members must select a personal representative to speak for the estate.

-If the surviving family members cannot come to a consensus on who will be the personal representative, a court will intervene to resolve the dispute and disperse the settlement.
+If the surviving family members cannot come to a consensus on who will be the personal representative, a court will intervene to resolve the dispute and disperse the settlement under the intestate succession laws.

 What Are Examples of Wrongful Death Damages?